 Character encoding refers to the scheme used to represent characters.
 The default encoding for SMS is GSM 7, which uses 7 bits to represent a single character.
 The GSM character set contains most standard text and symbol characters.
 Unicode is an alternative encoding scheme, which uses 16 bits to represent a single character.
 The Unicode character set includes emoji, smart quotes, and certain special characters.

 A single segment SMS can contain 140 bytes.
 At 8 bits per byte, a single segment can have up to 1,120 bits.
 Therefore, GSM encoded messages can have 160 characters in a single segment while Unicode can only contain 70 characters in a single segment.
 Messages with more characters are split into multiple segments.
-For more details about how this works, please reference Guide to Concatenation.
+For more details about how this works, please reference our concatenation guide.

 The table below illustrates how the number of segments changes based on the amount of characters and encoding type used.